Heretic-oVirt/kickstart/README.md

 heresiarch.ks - the kickstart file for the installer machine (install this machine *first*)

-heretic-ngn.ks - the kickstart file for the oVirt Node machines (you will find this kickstart file automatically copied inside the installer machine in the proper location)
+heretic-ngn.ks - the kickstart file for the oVirt NGN machines (you will find this kickstart file automatically copied inside the installer machine in the proper location)

 heretic-host.ks - the kickstart file for the oVirt Host machines (you will find this kickstart file automatically copied inside the installer machine in the proper location)